Grading

 4. Final Project (30%)

-The final project is an individual project, due during the first week of May, and focuses on developing a real-world data visualization solution.
+The final project is an individual project, due in May, and focuses on developing a real-world data visualization solution.

 Facets Maximum Points Evaluation Description